mldev-Kunal/Deepfake-Image-Detection/deepfake_readme.md

 - Good generalization capability when tested on DFDC dataset
 - Effective attention mechanisms as shown in the visualization diagrams

-## Contributing

-Feel free to contribute to this project by:
-- Reporting bugs
-- Suggesting new features
-- Submitting pull requests

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-*For detailed technical specifications and implementation details, please refer to the documentation files included in this repository.*